Search

 Disclosures and reports buyers expect in Texas

 Texas sellers generally provide the TREC Seller’s Disclosure Notice, which covers property condition and key features like private roads and systems.
-Ask your agent for the current form and timing using TREC’s official notice.
+As your agent, we'll provide this form to you prior to listings so you have ample time to complete.
 For rural property, collect these items early:

-- Floodplain information and flood insurance status.
-Your agent can help you identify parcel-level questions and direct you to the local floodplain administrator for specifics with basics here.
+• Floodplain information and flood insurance status.
+Your agent can help you identify parcel-level questions and direct you to the local floodplain administrator for specifics.

 Showing-day readiness checklist

-- Secure or relocate animals when possible.
+• Secure or relocate animals when possible.
 If not, provide clear instructions and consider an escort for pasture or barn tours.
-Safe access remains a top priority for rural showings as emphasized in land-selling best practices.
+Safe access remains a top priority for rural showings.

 Ready to pick your window?

 The right month can lift your result, but preparation and presentation do the heavy lifting.
-If you want data-backed timing and a tailored plan for your property’s acreage, water, and improvements, connect with a local specialist who understands rural Bellville and also reaches out-of-market buyers.
+If you want data-backed timing and a tailored plan for your property’s acreage, water, and improvements, connect with one of our local agents who understands rural Bellville and also reaches out-of-market buyers.

 Have questions about your timeline or which repairs will matter most?
-Start a conversation with the team at Southern District Properties Group.
+Start a conversation with the team at Southern District Sotheby's International Realty.
 We will help you plan the right path to market and present your country home with the care it deserves.

 FAQs